Bozar/OneMoreLevel/user/doc/frog.md

 * @: You stand on land.
 * Three horizonal lines: You stand in swamp.
-* A porous rectangle: You stand in swamp.
+* A dotted rectangle: You stand in swamp.
 Your next movement out of the swamp costs 2 turns.

 Press arrow keys to move one step if there are no frogs nearby.
 Moving out of land costs 1 turn.
 Leaving swamp costs 1 or 2 turns based on an internal counter.
 The counter starts from 0 and adds by 1 every time before you leave a swamp grid.
 When it reaches 3, moving costs 2 turns and the counter resets to 0.
 Otherwise it costs 1 turn to move.
 Hitting a frog also resets the counter to 0.
 Please beware that the counter is only affected by moving away from swamp and hitting a frog.
 It has nothing to do with waiting or any other factors.